-5. As required by the Existing Contract, Fulton County and DeKalb County have levied the retail sales and use tax authorized by an Act of the Georgia General

-Assembly approved March 16, 1971 (Ga.
+5. As required by the Existing Contract, Fulton County and DeKalb County have levied the retail sales and use tax authorized by an Act of the Georgia General Assembly approved March 16, 1971 (Ga.
 Laws 1971, p.
 2082), as amended.
 As required by the Clayton Contract, Clayton County has levied the retail sales and use tax authorized by an Act of the Georgia General Assembly approved April 19, 2000 (Ga.
 Laws 2000, p.
 4492), as amended.

-6. Interest on the Series 2017A Bonds is excludable from gross income for federal income tax purposes and is not a specific item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations; however, such interest is taken into account in determining adjusted current earnings for the purpose of computing the alternative minimum tax imposed on certain corporations.
-The opinion set forth in the preceding sentence assumes the accuracy of factual representations made by the Authority and is subject to the compliance by the Authority with all requirements of the Internal Revenue Code of 1986, as amended, that must be satisfied subsequent to the issuance of the Series 2017A Bonds in order that the interest on the Series 2017A Bonds be, and continue to be, excludable from gross income for federal income tax purposes.
+6. Interest on the Series 2017C Bonds (including any original issue discount properly allocable to a holder thereof) is excludable from gross income for federal income tax purposes and is not a specific item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations and is not taken into account in determining adjusted current earnings for the purpose of computing the alternative minimum tax imposed on corporations.
+The opinion set forth in the preceding sentence assumes the accuracy of factual representations made by the Authority and is subject to the compliance by the Authority with all requirements of the Internal Revenue Code of 1986, as amended, that must be satisfied subsequent to the issuance of the Series 2017C Bonds in order that the interest on the Series 2017C Bonds be, and continue to be, excludable from gross income for federal income tax purposes.
 The Authority has covenanted to comply with all such requirements.
-Failure to comply with certain of such requirements may cause interest on the Series 2017A Bonds to be included in gross income for federal income tax purposes retroactively to the original date of issuance of the Series 2017A Bonds.
-We express no opinion regarding any other federal tax consequences caused by the receipt or accrual of interest on the Series 2017A Bonds.
+Failure to comply with certain of such requirements may cause interest on the Series 2017C Bonds to be included in gross income for federal income tax purposes retroactively to the original date of issuance of the Series 2017C Bonds.
+We express no opinion regarding any other federal tax consequences caused by the receipt or accrual of interest on the Series 2017C Bonds.

-7. The interest on the Series 2017A Bonds is exempt from present State of Georgia income taxation.
+7. The interest on the Series 2017C Bonds is exempt from present State of Georgia income taxation.

-The rights of the owners of the Series 2017A Bonds and the enforceability of the Series 2017A Bonds, the Third Indenture and the Contracts are limited by bankruptcy, insolvency, reorganization, moratorium and other similar laws affecting creditors' rights generally, and by equitable principles, whether considered at law or in equity.
+The rights of the owners of the Series 2017C Bonds and the enforceability of the Series 2017C Bonds, the Indenture and the Contracts are limited by bankruptcy, insolvency, reorganization, moratorium and other similar laws affecting creditors' rights generally, and by equitable principles, whether considered at law or in equity.

-We express no opinion with respect to the accuracy, completeness or sufficiency of the Official Statement relating to the Series 2017A Bonds, nor do we express any opinion as to compliance by the Authority or the initial purchasers of the Series 2017A Bonds with any federal or state statute, regulation or ruling with respect to the sale or distribution of the Series 2017A Bonds.
+We express no opinion with respect to the accuracy, completeness or sufficiency of any official statement or disclosure with respect to the Series 2017C Bonds, nor do we express any opinion as to compliance by the Authority or the initial purchasers of the Series 2017C Bonds with any federal or state statute, regulation or ruling with respect to the sale or distribution of the Series 2017C Bonds.